Skip to main content

 VPS_restartProjectV1

-Restart Docker Compose project services on a virtual machine, preserving data volumes and network configurations.
-Use this tool to apply changes or recover from failures by stopping and starting containers in the correct order.
+Restart Docker Compose project services while preserving data volumes and network configurations.
+Use to apply configuration changes or recover from service failures.

 Instructions